-There are now over 10 varieties of cacao but most people are familiar with the top three: Forestero, the robust and most widely grown; Criollo, the higher quality and higher value; and Trinitario, the hybrid of the other two.
+There are now over 10 varieties of cacao but most people are familiar with the top three: Forastero, the robust and most widely grown; Criollo, the higher quality and higher value; and Trinitario, the hybrid of the other two.
 There are also several sub-varieties with different tastes. (source: Phayanak)

-Foresero is the most widely grown, accounting for about 80% of world production.
+Forastero is the most widely grown, accounting for about 80% of world production.
 It is sometimes referred to as bulk cocoa.
 It was thought to have originated in the Amazon basin and was later brought to Africa and Southeast Asia where it was planted extensively because it produced high yields and was more pest resistant.
 The flavor of Forastero however is considered flat or monotone, even acidic, and lacks the rich flavor notes of the Criollo bean.
 Pods are usually short, yellow, smooth without warts and have shallow furrows (source: FAO.org).

 Criollo is considered the highest quality variety and often receives a premium price in the market.
 It provides a fine flavor with rich aromas.
 It accounts for less than 1% of world production.
 FAO.org describes Criollo pods when ripe as “long, yellow or red, with deep furrows and big warts.”